Program TypeProject Assistance

-Supports one-time projects that create new artistic work through community-based arts and cultural activity.
+- Supports one-time projects that create new artistic work through collaborative, community-based arts and cultural activity with a specified community.
 These projects must have a specified public outcome.

 A-BCD Skills Development and Knowledge Transfer, which:

 Established in 1955, The Leon and Thea Koerner Foundation has provided over ten million dollars in grants to arts and social service organizations throughout B.C. and the Yukon.
 In 2015, the Foundation transitioned from sixty years of continuous grant making to an endowment that supports the Leon and Thea Koerner Award (LTK Award), now administered through the BC Arts Council.